-This method has been criticized here and, here stating that the OS can circumvent the MSR value, using opportunistic strategy.
+This method has been criticized here and here stating that the OS can circumvent the MSR value, using an opportunistic strategy.
 But so far in our tests, we have observed that Linux conforms to the MSR value.
-An alternative method would be to use cpupower, as explained in the ArchLinux Wiki, as well as the the intel_pstate driver.
-Unfortunately, we can not confirm deterministic behavior across different kernel versions with this method.
+An alternative method would be to use cpupower, as explained in the ArchLinux Wiki, as well as the driver intel_pstate.
+Unfortunately, we cannot confirm the deterministic behavior between different kernel versions with this method.